Moulmein–Kallang Group Representation Constituency: History

 The GRC was formed in the 2011 general election, and absorbed most parts of the Jalan Besar GRC and the Moulmein ward of Tanjong Pagar GRC.
 The GRC was dissolved in 2015 General Election, as it was reverted back to pre-2011 constituencies.
 Only the Jalan Besar constituency was dissolved and merged into Kampong Glam and Kreta Ayer-Kim Seng (Upper Boon Keng Road/Lorong 1 Geylang/Lorong 3 Geylang).

 Moulmein–Kallang GRC were co-led by Minister of Communications and Information and Minister-in-charge of Muslim Affairs Yaacob Ibrahim, and Minister for Transport Lui Tuck Yew.
 The two abovementioned cabinet ministers retired from politics before the 2020.

 The ward saw a contest in the 2011 general election between the incumbent People's Action Party and from Workers' Party of Singapore.
 The National Solidarity Party had expressed interest in contesting the constituency, but dropped out to avoid a three-cornered fight.
 The PAP emerged victor with 44,828 votes or 58.56% of the total ballots for the electoral division.
-Incidentally, this was the one of the two highest vote percentage for the PAP in a Workers' Party-contested constituency alongside Nee Soon GRC.
+Incidentally, this was one of the two highest vote percentages for the PAP in a Workers' Party-contested constituency alongside Nee Soon GRC.

 In GE 2015, the Moulmein division was split into four parts and was absorbed into Jalan Besar GRC, Bishan–Toa Payoh GRC, Holland–Bukit Timah GRC and Tanjong Pagar GRC.